ging/fiware-idm/doc/index.md

 -   Now users don't need to switch session in order to create an application that will belong to an organization.

 -   Permissions of an application can be edited or deleted.
+Permission could be define as regular expressions

 -   IdM could play the role of gateway between services and eDIAS Node in order to allow users authentication with their national eID.